whiteblock/gossipsub-testing/README.md

 The results from tests 2a, 5a, and 6a (input degree param m = 2 with various network impairments) showed different behaviors from tests run with higher input degree parameters.
 For cases with m >= 2,  the highest amplitude was the initial peak in all graphs.
 However, for 2a, 5a, and 6a the highest peak was the second peak, and there were several additional peaks.
 In addition, the graphs have spikes instead of lobes.
 Test series 2, 5, and 6 had injected network delays and bandwidth variations.

+### Phase 2 Resource Utilization

+The aggregated resource usage was logged during the full duration of the warm-up, test, and cool-down.
+The maximum cpu usage in a single test run ranged between  19% - 72% usage.
+The average cpu usage per test run ranged from ~0.04% - 1%.
+The variance is due to the distribution of peers (network degree) that was generated by the random Barabasi-Albert Connected Graph Algorithm.
+Nonetheless, the CPU utilization never approached 100% which verifies that CPU load was not a bottleneck during tests.

+The aggregated resource usage was logged during the full duration of the warm-up, test, and cool-down.
+The maximum cpu usage in the test series are presented below.
+For series 1-4, the average cpu usage ranged from ~1.5%-22%.
+For series 5 & 6, the average cpu usage ranged from 0.04% - 1%.
+The max cpu usage ranged from 19% - 72% for series 1-4.
+The max cpu usage ranged from 0.18% - 2.86% for series 5 & 6 (with the exception of series 5c & 5d, which ranges from 0.25%-48.93% and 0.28%-48.07% respectively).

+The behavior observed in series 5 & 6 are interesting as those test series had the harshest network impairments applied.
+Series 5 was introduced to a delay of 400ms, and series 6 had a delay of 150ms, bandwidth of 10mb, and packet loss of 0.01%.
+The results suggest that network impairments may reduce the overall CPU load of a test.
+Possible reasons for this could be the network delays reduce the load on the go-libp2p stack.
+Traffic shaping is performed via `tc`, which is known to also consume CPU resources. `tc` essentially creates virtual queues and gates packet transmissions which means data is indeed queued.
+However, these queues are operating at a lower layer in the network stack.
+It is possible go-libp2p resource consumption increases when messages arrive and are queued at the application layer.
+Nonetheless, the CPU utilization never approached 100% which verifies that the cloud instance had sufficient resources to not present a processing bottleneck.

+* Link to Resource Usage Sheet: https://docs.google.com/spreadsheets/d/1ZoY8Rz-BqKiX-ik9Wdd-zfR0mcoOj_CYUSz8tSwtb6w/edit#gid=228791707

 ### Potential Testing Inefficiencies

 During our testing initiatives, there were a few observations that we suggest be investigated further by the go-libp2p-pubsub community.